 Nothing is worse than seeing your beloved dog in pain, and the added sight of blood is sure to set your heart racing even more.
-If your dog is bleeding from its toenails then you need to get a handle on the situation fast.
+If your dog has bleeding toenails, you need to get a handle on the situation fast.
 Your dog’s feet are just as essential to them as humans’ feet are to humans.
 Damage to their toenails and feet could not only seriously affect their quality of life, but could be bad news for your clean floors and furniture.
 This article will break down and identify the most common cause of bleeding toenails and offer you advice on how to go about effectively tackling the problem.

 The most common cause of bleeding toenails in dogs is from trimming.
 Blood will usually flow when the toenails are cut at the quick, which is the soft tissue found at the base of your dog’s toenail.

 Infections can quickly spread throughout the body, becoming serious and requiring medical intervention.
 It is also worth keeping an eye on your dog to ensure they don’t lick and scratch at the toenails, as this too could cause an infection.
-If your dog is particularly insistent on licking its bloody toenails, an Elizabethan collar could be used to reduce their access to the wound.
+If your dog is particularly insistent on licking the bloody toenail, an Elizabethan collar could be used to reduce their access to the wound.

 Another quick and effective way to minimize bleeding toenails is to get your hands on a styptic pencil, a solution that was swiftly proposed in Dr. Justine Lee’s book ‘It's a Dog's Life…’.
-They can be bought from pharmacies and online retailers.
-This handy medicated stick is specifically designed to reduce blood from shaving, and works perfectly for bleeding toenails too.
+This grooming tool can be bought from pharmacies and online retailers.
+A handy medicated stick, it is specifically designed to reduce blood when a person cuts themselves shaving, and works perfectly for bleeding toenails, too.

-You simply dip the pencil in water and apply it across the wound.
+Simply dip the pencil in water and apply it across the wound.
 It causes coagulation, which seals damaged blood vessels and aids the recovery process.
 In addition, you can also pick up styptic powder, which is just as effective.
-You simply apply the powder to the wound and dab it with a paper towel.
+It's easy – apply the powder to the wound and dab it with a paper towel.
 Both are relatively cheap and will keep your floors and furniture blood-free!

-Trimming your dog’s toenails can be a somewhat challenging task, that can leave their toenails in a red mess.
-If their toenails do bleed, cleaning and compressing the wound quickly will relieve pain and reduce the chances of an infection developing.
+Trimming your dog’s toenails can be a somewhat challenging task.
+If their claws do bleed, cleaning and compressing the wound quickly will relieve pain and reduce the chances of an infection developing.
 Another effective way to minimize blood is to use a styptic pencil or powder; both seal injured blood vessels and quicken the recovery process.